tjservicenow/ServiceNow-ITOM-Developer/README.md

 🔗 [Firewall Discovery Issues](https://www.servicenow.com/community/itom-forum/firewall-switch-discovery-issues/td-p/1017535)

 ---
+# What to do when Windows server is discovered as Computer?
 ## 🖥️ Windows Server Discovered as Computer

 This occurs when the OS version isn’t mapped in the classification rules.